© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Ty-Mawr is a scheduled monument protected by Cadw under reference BR097.
 View the official record →

-Cefn Ty-Mawr is a prehistoric round cairn located in Breconshire, Wales, designated as a scheduled ancient monument under reference Cadw SAM BR097.
+Cefn Ty-Mawr is a round cairn located in Breconshire, Wales, dating to the prehistoric period and serving ritual, religious and funerary functions for its Bronze Age community.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR097.

 Cefn Ty-Mawr dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Ty-Mawr is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR097.